£14.49 – £28.99

-Direct from Malana village, this Himalayan domesticate produces the famed hand-rubbed high-mountain charas, Malana Cream.
+Direct from Malana village, this Himalayan cannabis landrace produces the famed hand-rubbed high-mountain charas, Malana Cream.
 This resin is prized for its intense aromas, sticky consistency, and heady, mellow high.

 Malana cultigens are tall and lanky, with long internodes and loose, resinous buds.
 Aromas are floral and fruity, with deeper, more pungent and ‘hashy’ notes.